uPortal-Attic/uportal-app-framework/docs/markdown/configuration.md

 Customization to the uw-frame constants is all done in `js/app-config.js`.
 Your application can overwrite any constants in this file to manipulate various things.
 At a minimum you should overwrite the app-config.js and have every constant defined.
 If you don't have every field defined it should be fine.
 For example, if you are not using `SERVICE_LOC.aboutURL` you don't have to define it as null.
 However, you do have to define `SERVICE_LOC`, even if its just an empty object.

 #### APP_FLAGS
++ `defaultTheme` : This is the default theme you want (see frame-config.js for the array list of themes).
+Provide an index number to just have simple selection, or set to the string `'group'` to enable group selection.
+If you do group selection make sure you set the `SERVICE_LOC.groupURL`.
 + `features` : This boolean will enable the features page, Bucky announcements, and the modal popup.
 Make sure to configure `SERVICE_LOC.featuresInfo` if you set this to true.
 + `showSearch` : This boolean hides/shows the search bar at the top.
 + `isWeb` : This boolean is a shortcut flag for the MyUW project.
 Majority of applications should set this to false.